pluralsight/git-collaborate/README.md

 Once each commit is complete, git-switch will automatically rotate users in your pair/mob, so the next user will be the author on the next commit.

 ### Identities

-Git Switch will modify your ssh config (`~\.ssh\config`) to specify the current author's identity file.
+Git Switch will modify your ssh config (`~/.ssh/config`) to specify the current author's identity file (RSA key).

 By default, it does this for the `github.com` host.

-If you use a different host for your repository, you can add a `host` property to the config object at `~\.git-switch\config.json`.
+If you use a different host for your repository, you can provide the `SSH Host` value, in the add/edit user form, that your identity file was issued for.
-This cannot currently be managed through the UI, but will persist if you make other changes through the UI.

 ## CLI usage